Root number of the twists of an elliptic curve: Introduction

 In this article, we describe for which elliptic curves $E$ the root number of a twist by $t\in\Z$ only depends on the sign of $t$ (Lemma \ref{brot}).
-Moreover, for every $E$ we describe the behaviour of the root number: its respects a certain periodicity (Theorem \ref{introiso}).
+Moreover, for general elliptic curves $E$ we describe the behaviour of the root number (Theorem \ref{introiso}).